 Challenge #3: Technology Plan

-Now that you have established your business priorities for AI, you can start defining a technology plan that will help you select, deploy, and support AI technologies.
+Now that you have established your business priorities for AI, you can start defining a technology plan that will help you select, deploy, and support AI tech.

 Your Technology Plan Table of Contents should cover these areas:

-- Technology Architecture and AI Integration: How will AI fit in, integrate, and “play” with your current technologies?
+• Technology Architecture and AI Integration: How will AI fit in, integrate, and “play” with your current technologies and data?

-- AI App Design and Build-out: What guidelines and principles will you use to ensure a successful build?
+• AI App Design and Build-out: What guidelines and principles will you use to ensure AI success?

 Please note how the Technology Plan content parallels the Business Plan content.
 This approach helps ensure that your strategies and your operational deployment align.